mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 ### Tired of writing many syntaxes? you can use JSX instead

 From the previous point, we already know that we can create an element using `React.createElement`.
 But, imagine that we need to build a full website layout using that function.
 That will make us extremely tired.
 So JSX comes to the rescue.
-How if i tell you that instead of using `React.createElement` to create react element, we can use JSX syntax like this
+How if I tell you that instead of using `React.createElement` to create react element, we can use JSX syntax like this

 {{< highlight html "linenos=table,hl_lines=7,linenostart=1" >}}
 <html>